NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

 <a name="cli-delete-triton-server"></a>

-#### Delete an NVIDIA Triton Inference Server instance
+#### Delete an existing NVIDIA Triton Inference Server instance

-The NetApp DataOps Toolkit can enable a user to delete an existing NVIDIA Triton Inference Server instance.
+The NetApp DataOps Toolkit can enable a user to near-instantaneously delete an existing NVIDIA Triton Inference Server instance.
 The command for deploying an NVIDIA Triton Inference Server instance is `netapp_dataops_k8s_cli.py delete triton-server`.

 The following options/arguments are required: